James Outman Player Props: Dodgers vs. Cubs

 James Outman At The Plate

-- Outman has three triples, three home runs and nine walks while batting .279.
+- Outman is hitting .281 with a double, three triples, three home runs and 10 walks.

-- Among the qualified hitters in MLB action, he ranks 73rd in batting average, 34th in on-base percentage, and 15th in slugging.
+- He ranks 57th in batting average, 29th in on base percentage, and 23rd in slugging among the qualified batters in MLB action.

-- He has hit a home run in 20.0% of his games this year, and 5.7% of his plate appearances.
+- In 15.8% of his games this season, he has hit a long ball, and 4.4% of his trips to the plate.

-- Outman has an RBI in six of 15 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Outman has picked up an RBI in six games this season (31.6%), with two or more RBI in three of those contests (15.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.